WKPA (FM): History

 On October 17, 1994, WXXZ Port Matilda came on air quickly changing call sign to WIKN.
 Wink 108 programmed a rock-leaning CHR format.
 Due to a dispute between the license holder and the management group running the station, it went dark April 1, 1995.

-The station was sold to Telemedia and became a sister station to 97.1 WQWK and 1390 WRSC.
+The station was sold to Tele-Media and became a sister station to 97.1 WQWK and 1390 WRSC.
 The station then came back on the air in the summer of 1995, again as Wink 108, but with a Hot AC format.
 In 1999, 107.9's tower was later moved north, power increased to 6,000 watts, and call sign changed to WNCL, at which time the station became "Cool 107nine, All Oldies, All the Time" and later "Good Time Oldies, Cool 107nine" playing an oldies format focusing mostly on top 40 music of the 1960s.
 DJs on this station included Dave Shannon in the morning, "Little" Liane Margaret, Tom Howard, "Jesuit" Jay Stevens, and "Sultry" Sammi Craig, the nicknames having been bestowed by Shannon.